Skip to main content

 Cover the basics by making sure your cat always has a clean litter box and fresh water, and that their diet is adequate.
 If your cat seems hungry all the time, consult your veterinarian to ensure there are no medical concerns and to see if some supplementation or feeding more small meals throughout the day would help.

-Meowing for attention/engagement:
+Meowing for attention:

 Meowing at night:

 Oftentimes a shift in feeding routine also helps!
-While cats shouldn’t be free-fed, you can keep their daily measured dry food portion freely available.
-Most cats are grazers, and will nibble their kibble throughout the day, but some will scarf their portion down early and then be hungry again later — sometimes much later, while you’re trying to sleep!
+Most cats are grazers, and will nibble their kibble throughout the day, but some will scarf their meals down early and then be hungry again later — sometimes while you’re trying to sleep!
 For these cats, try splitting their daily portion into multiple servings, the last of which is put out right after a play session and shortly before you go to bed.
-This will help the cat activity cycle line up with your sleep schedule a bit better.
 Don’t have time to play one evening?
-This is another situation where (premade if needed) enrichment activities can help!
-You can also manage their vocal behavior around asking for food by using automatic feeders, because meowing at you no longer makes food appear!
+This is when enrichment activities can help!

 Window wars: